-Projects may be submitted by regional entities including Metropolitan Planning Organizations (MPOs) and Planning District Commissions (PDCs), along with counties and cities, and towns that maintain their own infrastructure and qualify to receive payments pursuant to §33.2-319.
-Transit agencies that receive state operating assistance from the Mass Transit Trust Fund, as established in § 58.1-638(A)(4)(b)(2) of the Code of Virginia are also eligible to submit projects.
+Projects may be submitted by regional entities like Metropolitan Planning Organizations (MPOs) and Planning District Commissions (PDCs), counties and cities, towns that maintain their own infrastructure and qualify to receive payments pursuant to §33.2-319, and transit agencies that receive state operating assistance from the Mass Transit Trust Fund as established in § 58.1-638(A)(4)(b)(2) of the Code of Virginia

-The responsibility for transportation in those towns that do not receive maintenance payments is with the County.
-Counties are encouraged to coordinate with towns and prioritize candidate projects for submission similar to the Secondary Six-Year Plan process.
+Counties are responsible for transportation in towns that do not receive maintenance payments, and are encouraged to coordinate with towns and prioritize candidate projects for submission, similar to the Secondary Six-Year Plan process.